Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 ## Upload native app source code
 Duration: 3

 Now that the application package has been created, you'll upload the app's source code into the application package.
-To do this, you'll create a schema within the **chairlift_pkg** application package called **code**, and then create a stage within that schema called **source**.
+To do this, you'll create a schema within the **chairlift_pkg** application package called **code**, and then create a stage within that schema called **source** (i.e., `chairlift_pkg.code.source`).

 Execute the following commands in a worksheet to create the schema and the stage: